High-Order Approximation Rates for Shallow Neural Networks with Cosine and ReLU$^k$ Activation Functions: Approximation Rates for ReLU Networks

 In this section, we consider approximation by neural networks with activation function for $k=\mathbb{Z}_{\geq 0}$ (here we set $0^0 = 0$, i.e. $\sigma_0(x)$ is the Heaviside function).
 Specifically, we consider approximating a function $f$ by elements of the set

 where we allow the coefficients $a_i$ to have arbitrarily large $\ell^1$-norm.

 We will use Lemma \ref{fourier-representation-lemma} to obtain an improved approximation rate for such networks on the spectral Barron space $\mathcal{B}^m(\Omega)$.
 To do this, we introduce a multiscale approximation of the complex exponentials $e^{2\pi \iu x}$ using splines.
 We begin by recalling some facts about spline interpolation which will be important in the following analysis.
 We will refer to \cite{devore1993constructive} for most of this material.
+Note also that similar arguments have been used to study the approximation properties of neural networks in one dimension \cite{costarelli2015approximation,costarelli2013approximation}.